 Compare Bat Scare, which is another bat-related trope.
 Subtrope of Bat Out of Hell, as bats of the blood-sucking variety tend to be considered scary or vicious.
 Not related to Goddamn Bats, but they may overlap.

-- The Latin-American bat bandits in Cat City kidnap a mouse to suck his blood, but the mouse's musical skills make them change their mind.
+- Cat City: The Latin-American bat bandits kidnap a mouse to suck his blood, but the mouse's musical skills make them change their mind.

-- Dungeons & Dragons, 1st Edition AD&D supplement Monster Manual II.
-The fire bat is a creature from the Elemental Plane of Fire.
+- Dungeons & Dragons: The 1st Edition AD&D supplement Monster Manual II describes fire bats, creatures from the Elemental Plane of Fire.
 They attack other creatures by biting down on them with their razor-sharp fangs and drinking the victim's blood.
 Once they have drained blood for three minutes, they are satiated and return to their lair.

-- In Arc the Lad, bat monsters all have the ability to suck life out of enemies, animated as sucking blood.
+- Arc the Lad: Bat monsters all have the ability to suck life out of enemies, animated as sucking blood.

 - Conker's Bad Fur Day: Exaggerated with Count Batula, an anthropomorphic vampire bat who turns Conker into a bat and tasks him with picking up the angry villagers invading his castle, and dropping them into Batula's grinder machine, which turns the villagers into red mush which Batula drinks up greedily.

-- In Donkey Kong '94, it's implied that the bat enemy is vampiric, as it makes a "suck-suck" noise when it touches Mario.
+- Donkey Kong '94: It's implied that the bat enemy is vampiric, as it makes a "suck-suck" noise when it touches Mario.

-- Epic Battle Fantasy: From the fourth game, "Blood Bats", whose description in the bestiary starts with: "A bloodsucking enemy"
+- Epic Battle Fantasy 4 "Blood Bats", whose description in the bestiary starts with: "A bloodsucking enemy"

-- In Guild Wars 2, Bats are an environmental enemy.
+- Guild Wars 2: Bats are an environmental enemy.
 Some steal health/hp (which is portrayed as red droplets); others cause bleeding, a Damage Over Time condition.

-- The bit monsters, essentially small bats, from La Pucelle all have the suck blood ability.
+- La Pucelle: The bit monsters, essentially small bats, all have the suck blood ability.

-- Dracula himself clears up the misconception about vampires in The Grim Adventures of Billy & Mandy.
-Contrary to popular belief, vampires don't suck the blood of their victims.
-Bringing up the comparison to actual vampire bats, they scrape and lick their victims.
+- The Grim Adventures of Billy & Mandy: Dracula himself clears up the misconception about vampires.
+Contrary to popular belief, vampires don't suck the blood of their victims, they scrape and lick their victims, like actual vampire bats.

 Dracula: Vampires!
 Don't!
 Suck!
 They scrape and lick. [wiggles his tongue] Scrape and lick. [wiggles his tongue]